Stay in Touch with Postcard Marketing

 Keep your message short and sweet.
 You can’t tell a friend all the details of your vacation on the tiny bit of space a postcard offers; likewise, you can’t tell a potential customer everything you want them to know about your business.
 Have a focus or theme and hit the high points.
 Then, add a website so they can easily find more info.
 Don’t forget to include a phone number.

 Always make your message easy to read.
 Like messy handwriting, fonts with lots of flourishes can give readers eyestrain.
-Same goes for the type size.
+The same goes for the type size.
 A lot of postcard writers tried to squeeze in too many words, so their messages were tiny and illegible.
 Avoid doing the same with your marketing postcards by choosing a readable type.
 Most design experts recommend a minimum 12-point type for body copy.

 Like those relatives back home who anxiously await the next postcard from your journey, stay top of mind with your customers by sending them a series of postcards.
 And, just as you’d never send the same postcard or message twice to someone back home, make sure you send your customers a variety of cards and messages.